-SALEM, MA (WHDH) - With Halloween right around the corner, this week’s What’s Cooking headed to Salem for the appropriately-named cornbread and crab-stuffed witch flounder.
+SALEM, MASS.
+(WHDH) - With Halloween right around the corner, this week’s What’s Cooking headed to Salem for the appropriately-named cornbread and crab-stuffed witch flounder.

 Turner’s Seafood in Salem can be found in an historic location.
 The grounds were originally owned by Bridget Bishop, the first accused witch burned in the Salem witch trials in the 17th century.
 Chef Yale Woodson said the location means the restaurant is supposedly haunted.

 Witch flounder is commonly known as grey sole but Woodson said in October they give it the seasonal name.

 6 fillets of Witch Flounder

 ½ cup diced onion

 - Preheat oven to 375